darkrelics/eidolon-engine/documentation/schema.md

 This schema supports the Eidolon Engine's unified backend infrastructure, providing shared data structures used by both MUD and Incremental game modes.
 All tables listed here are actively used by both game modes, with the GameMode field on characters preventing concurrent access.

+**Key Design Principles:**
+- Front-loaded processing: All outcomes are calculated when segments start, not when they end
+- Shared tables: Both game modes use the same character, item, and room data
+- Mode exclusivity: GameMode field ensures characters can only be active in one mode at a time
+- Event-driven advancement: 30-second polling system processes completed segments

 ## Player Table

 | Field           | Type     | Key      | Description                                                      |